Logo

 Why is my IT expenditure on the rise?

 More often than not, your IT budget goes up, because your IT infrastructure is aging but it could also be a sign you are being over serviced, or nobody has their finger on the pulse to keep costs in check.
 While experience counts towards quality service, IT providers must be able to leverage this experience into creating custom solutions for your business.
 Your business is unique, and you don’t want a cookie-cutter solution that fits every other business except your own.
 Here are a few questions you may like to ask yourself as you prepare to review your existing IT contract or if you are considering trying a new provider.
 Before you start asking these questions, it is essential that you have a clear idea of your current business goals, organisational requirements, your needs for the short-term and long-term, and what role you expect IT to perform in all these.
 The answers to these questions will help you evaluate the existing cracks in your IT system and communicate better with your IT provider – either old or new.
+At the minimum, there is no harm in asking the asking your IT provider directly “Why is my IT expenditure on the rise?
+How do I save money on IT support?”
+They may have a good explanation.

 Does your IT provider offer the right type of services?